Lazytrackz/search_engine/README.md

 ```

 -For the first request was found 3 documents.
-The most relevant - the document with ID2
+The most relevant document has "docid": 2

 -For the second request was found only one document